yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 > metric are possible.
 This means the annotators are systematically disagreeing
 > with one another.

+Krippendorff's alpha provides a useful measure of how often labels from different annotators agree in a manner that isolates annotator skill and is comparable across datasets with varying proportions of positives.
+Here is some
+intuition:

+* An $$\alpha = 0.5$$ means the annotators agreed on 50% of the labels they were expected to disagree on by chance.

+* An $$\alpha = 0.8$$ means the annotators agreed on 80% of the labels they were expected to disagree on by chance.

+* An $$\alpha = -1.0$$ means the annotators *disagreed* on 200% of the labels they were expected to disagree on by chance.

+As suggested by Krippendorff, alphas above 0.8 are considered very good agreement, and tentative conclusions can be made with data where $$\alpha \ge 0.667$$ (that is, two thirds).
+These are rules of thumb he derived from examples in content analysis, and we've adopted them for our team's work.

+I like to imagine that similar to bias and variance in machine learning, there is something akin to "bias" and "variance" in the measures for label quality.
+Krippendorff's alpha measures the "variance", namely how much scatter there is between the annotators.
+Other metrics are needed to monitor the "bias", namely whether the annotators are labeling the concept correctly.

+## A derivation and Bessel's correction: that $$n\,/\,(n-1)$$ factor

 Taking a deeper look at the above table, the metrics largely differ on how the denominator estimating the expected disagreement is defined.
 The thing that jumped out at me about Krippendorff's alpha?